Satin Fetish

 The framing of fabric attraction as a fetish belongs to early sexology:

-- 1882: The psychiatrists Jean-Martin Charcot and Valentin Magnan describe erotic fixation on inanimate objects, laying the groundwork.
+- 1882: the psychiatrists Jean-Martin Charcot and Valentin Magnan describe erotic fixation on inanimate objects, laying the groundwork.

 - 1886: Richard von Krafft-Ebing's Psychopathia Sexualis catalogues arousal attached to garments and materials among the early sexual case studies.

-- 1887: Alfred Binet's essay Le fétichisme dans l'amour, in the Revue philosophique, introduces the modern psychological sense of fétichisme, in which desire fixes on a particular object, quality or material.
+- 1887: Alfred Binet's essay Le fétichisme dans l'amour, in the Revue philosophique, introduces the modern psychological sense of fétichisme, in which desire fixes on a particular object, quality, or material.

 - early 1900s: Havelock Ellis's Studies in the Psychology of Sex further documents garment- and texture-focused erotic interest.